euiminnn/Learn-Git-Branch/piscine00/README.md

     A tree has lots of its branches.

-    They came from main branch and create small branches.
+    They came from the main branch and create small branches.

     The small ones are easily broken.